chantastic/react-suspense-course/src/README.md

 Gain control over asyncronous state transitions in your app. (concrete) Avoid common pain points in the Suspense API. (personal)

+## 100 Introduction to Suspense Concepts

-## Import Components Lazily with Suspense React.lazy
+- 101: Import a Component Lazily with React.lazy and Suspense
-## Catch Errors with an Error Boundary Component
+- 102: Catch Errors with an Error Boundary Component
-## Understand How React.lazy Communicates Loading Status to Suspense and Error Boundary Components
+- 103: Understand how to Communicate with Suspense and Error Boundary Components
-## Wrap Promises to Communicate Pending, Error, and Success Status to Suspense and Error Boundaries
+- 104: Wrap a Promise to Communicate Pending, Success, and Error states Suspense and Error Boundaries
-## Track Async Requests with React.useState
+- 105: Track Fetch Requests with React.useState
-## Enable React's Experimental Suspense Features by Enabling Concurrent Mode with ReactDOM.createRoot
+- 106: Enable Concurrent Mode with ReactDOM.createRoot to Take Advantage of React's Experimental Suspense Features
-## Deprioritize Non User-Blocking Updates with React.useTransition's startTransition function
+- 107: Depriority of Non User Blocking Updates with React.useTransition's startTransition function
-## Bypass Receeded Views with React.useTrasition's timeoutMS option
+- 108: Bypass Receeded Views with React.useTrasition's timeoutMS option
-## Display Loading States Conditionally with React.useTransition's isPending Boolean
+- 109: Display Conditional Loading States with React.useTransition's isPending Boolean
-## Delay the Appearance of a Loading Spinner with CSS
+- 110: Delay the Appearance of a Loading Spinner with CSS

+- 111: Refactor: Hoist Component State
+- 112: Review: \*\*Fetch a collection using

-## Hoist state?
+##

-## Gotcha: Always Wrap Suspendible Data in Compnonents
+- Gotcha: Always Wrap Suspendible Data in Compnonents
-## Gotcha: Always Read Suspendible Data from Components
+- Gotcha: Always Read Suspendible Data from Components

+##

+- useDeferredValue
+- SuspenseList
+  - revealOrder
+  - tail

+##

+- react dev tools
+  - suspense
+  - find component

+##

+- styling
+- sharing resources with context
+- making re-usable resource components
+  - pokemon
+  - pokemon-list
+- modularizing components
+- routing?

 How do I transition

-## How to make a customizeable list component

-##  with React Dev Tools
+## prereq

-  - prereq: install react dev tools
+- install react dev tools
-##
+- experimental channels